Do you feel like this when it comes to couponing?

-When I first started using coupons a little over a year ago, I knew nothing.
+That’s how I felt when I first started using coupons.
+I knew nothing.
 Zilch.
 Zero.
 I assumed that as long as two coupons weren’t exactly the same, I could use as many as I wanted on one item.

 That’s why when I found a good deal on diapers, I gathered every single printable, store, and manufacturer’s coupon I could find and plopped down about 12 coupons–to use on one package of diapers.

-I’m surprised the cashier didn’t laugh in my face.
+Thankfully, the cashier did not laugh in my face.

 In an effort to save you the embarrassment of such a situation, I thought I’d share a little tutorial on coupons.
 It’s all quite simple, actually.